fishermanG/pai-esphome/README.md

 # pai-esphome
 Using ESPHome to interface between your Paradox Alarm unit with Home Assistant

-Monitor your zones, arm/disarm allow panic trigger.
+Monitor your zones, arm/disarm, allow panic trigger.

 ## Equipments:
 1) Paradox SP5500
-2) USB Buck DC-DC Converter 12v-5v (I powered using USB cable but you could wire up the output of the buck converter directly to VIN and GND)
+2) USB Buck DC-DC Converter 12v-5v (I powered using a USB cable but you could wire up the output of the buck converter directly to VIN and GND)
 3) ESP8266
 4) 1 channel 5v/3.3v Relay Module